 For our associates here at The Smartmove2UK (a unit of SmartMove Immigration), these qualities of the startup Visa highlighted above, make it a great statement on behalf of the British government that they want to move forward in the right way.
 Encouraging innovation, which is precisely what the new Startup Visa UK does, is a sign that a nation is back on its way up.

-Furthermore, our associates had indeed written about how the Startup Visa might be a great new option for migrant entrepreneurs to the UK from 2019, way back in June of 2018.
-Have a look at our original article on the startup visa here.
+Furthermore, our associates had indeed written about how the Startup Visa has been a great new option for migrant entrepreneurs to the UK from 2019, way back in June of 2018.
+Have a look at our recent article on the startup visa here.
 For information on how you can apply successfully with the help of our legal assistance, fill out the form below and one of our associates will be in touch with you very shortly.